ISLEX - ordbokaÁrni Magnússon-instituttet for islandske studier

 The project is organised in the following way.
 The largest editorial staff, responsible for the description of the Icelandic source language and the development and maintenance of the database, is located at The Árni Magnússon Institute for Icelandic Studies in Reykjavík, Iceland.
 Its partners and responsible for the TLs are:

-The dictionary was opened to the public in November 2011, but the Faroese target language in March 2015.
-The work on Finnish is still in progress and the Icelandic-Finnish dictionary will be opened at a later date.
+The dictionary was opened to the public in November 2011.
+The Faroese target language at a later date, in March 2015.
+The Icelandic-Finnish dictionary will be opened in March 2018.

 ISLEX is constantly being updated as needed, e.g. by making corrections and adding new lemmas.